orxfun/orx-tree/README.md

     * `Sequential computation over Tree : 18.96s`
     * `Parallelized over Tree using orx-parallel : 6.02s`
     * `Parallelized over Tree using rayon's par-bridge : 81.10s`

-* **std**: This crate supports no-std; however, "std" feature is included as a default feature.
-Please use `cargo add orx-tree --no-default-features` for no-std use cases.

 * **serde**: Tree implements `Serialize` and `Deserialize` traits; the "serde" feature needs to be added when required.
 It uses a linearized representation of the tree as a [`DepthFirstSequence`](https://docs.rs/orx-tree/latest/orx_tree/struct.DepthFirstSequence.html).
 You may find de-serialization examples in the corresponding [test file](https://github.com/orxfun/orx-tree/blob/main/tests/serde.rs).